harrycresswell/harry/content/uses.md

 layout= "page"
 +++

-My office setup and the app and services I use day to day, inspired by the great [Wes Bos](https://wesbos.com/uses/).
+My current office setup, along with the app and services I use day to day.
+This page was originally inspired by [Wes Bos](https://wesbos.com/uses) and [uses.tech](https://uses.tech/).

 ## Home office